-With employee-paid commuter transit benefits, employees have the option to set aside up to \$265 per month in pre-tax funds from their paycheck to cover their transit and vanpool expenses.
+With employee-paid commuter transit benefits, employees have the option to set aside up to \$270 per month in pre-tax funds from their paycheck to cover their transit and vanpool expenses.
 By doing so, taxable income is reduced, which translates to a savings of up to 30 percent on daily commute costs.
 As a result, business payroll taxes decrease, so you may see up to seven percent savings for each employee participating in the benefit.

-Allow employees to deduct up to \$265/month, pre-tax, for transit and vanpool fares Transit benefits can be administered in-house at no cost through WMATA's SmartBenefits® program.
-Third-party benefits vendors are also available for hire to manage your SmartBenefits® program for you.
+Allow employees to deduct up to \$270/month, pre-tax, for transit and vanpool fares

+Reimburse or provide voucher for bike expenses Transit benefits can be administered in-house at no cost through WMATA's SmartBenefits[®] program.
+Third-party benefits vendors are also available for hire to manage your SmartBenefits[®] program for you.